Thomas Cubitt: Family

 Cubitt had two brothers, the contractor and politician William and the civil engineer Lewis who designed many houses built by Thomas.

 Cubitt married Mary Anne Warner (1802–1880), on 25 March 1821 in the church of St Marylebone and they had at least twelve children – Anne (1820), Mary (1821), Emily (1823), George (1828), Sophia (1830), Fanny (1832), William (1834), Lucy (1835), Caroline (1837), Arthur (1840), and twins Thomas and Charles (1842), although five children predeceased their father.
 George became a politician, created Baron Ashcombe in 1892.
 Mary, later Mrs Parker, was a botanist whose botanical specimens are held at the Royal Botanica Gardens, Kew.

 Thomas through his son, George, is a great-great-great-grandfather of Queen Camilla.

 Legacy

 Cubitt died in 1855 and was taken from Dorking for burial at West Norwood Cemetery on 27 December 1855.

 After his death, Queen Victoria said, "In his sphere of life, with the immense business he had in hand, he is a real national loss.
 A better, kindhearted or more simple, unassuming man never breathed."

-Another statue of Cubitt can be seen in Dorking, opposite the Dorking Halls, as he was favoured there for his architecture on his Denbies estate.
+As well as the statue in Denbigh Street, London, another of Cubitt can be seen in Dorking, opposite the Dorking Halls, as he was favoured there for his architecture on his Denbies estate.

 In 1883 the business was acquired by Holland & Hannen, a leading competitor, which combination became known as Holland & Hannen and Cubitts, later Holland, Hannen & Cubitts.

 Restaurants, pubs and other places have been named in his honour.